Cooperate Social Responsibility

 Responsible safari holidays

-As pioneers of responsible tourism, we’ve screened every holiday we offer so that you can travel knowing it will help support the places and people that you visit, and the planet.
+As the pioneers of responsible tourism, we’ve screened this (and every) holiday so that you can travel knowing it will help support the places and people that you visit, and the planet.
+Read how below.

 Responsible safari holidays are designed to help you understand what you’re seeing, leave the landscape as you found it and, ideally, benefit both the wildlife and communities you come across while you travel.
 Read more about the issues facing Africa, and how choosing a responsible safari holiday can help conserve wildlife and contribute to local economies.